PyPSA/PyPSA/doc/components.rst

 Standard line types with per length values for impedances.

-If for a line the attribute "type" is non-empty, then these values are multiplied with the line length to get the line's electrical parameters.
+If for a line the attribute "type" is non-nan, then these values are multiplied with the line length to get the line's electrical parameters.